 How can you obstruct a fake investigation?

-There is a difference between not cooperating and actively obstructing an investigation with a fake investigation.
+There is a difference between not cooperating and actively obstructing an investigation.

 Why would you cooperate with a fake investigation?

-If if you had if you were conducting an investigation as an agent and you knew that someone was trying to tell people to lie was destroying evidence was telling people to lie on other accounts would you would you go after that person for obstructing your investigation?
+If you were conducting an investigation as an agent and you knew that someone was trying to tell people to lie, was destroying evidence, was telling people to lie on other accounts, would you go after that person for obstructing your investigation?

 I would never have brought that investigation forward.

-We know about the fact that somebody connected to that campaign knew that Russia had hacked the DNC and it was damaging information on Hillary Clinton.
+We know about the fact that somebody connected to that campaign knew that Russia had hacked the DNC and there was damaging information on Hillary Clinton.

 That is probable cause.